Epigenetic regulation of transposable elements in the plant kingdom: Methods

-In general, initiation of transposon silencing has yet to be fully explained.
-For example, there have been recorded incidences of spontaneous silencing in maize, which carries a high number of transposons (~85% of the genome), though the mechanism by which this occurs is unknown.
-While it is known that heritable methylation occurs, and must occur with frequency, and must be initiated, triggered by some distinct factor, the only known example of this is in the case of Mu killer (Muk), a gene in maize that silences MuDR, a class II autonomous transposable element.
+In general, the initiation of transposon silencing has yet to be fully explained.
+For example, there have been recorded examples of spontaneous silencing in maize, which carries a high number of transposons (~85% of the genome), though the mechanism by which this occurs is unknown.
+While it is known that heritable methylation occurs, must occur with frequency, and must be initiated, triggered by some distinct factor, the only known example of this is in the case of Mu killer (Muk).
+This gene in maize silences MuDR, a class II autonomous transposable element.
 Muk encodes a natural inverted derivative of the transposase coding sequence in MuDR, which, when transcribed, forms a dsRNA that is subsequently cut into siRNA, which renders MUDR incapable of 'cutting and pasting' itself by way of RNAi interference of the transposase.
-Muk also engages RNAi-Directed Methylation to create a stable and heritable suppression.
+Muk also engages in RNai-directed methylation to create a stable and heritable suppression.

 Mutualistic/Parasitic Interactions

 Though transposable elements were discovered due in large part to their deleterious effects, epigenetic research has shown that they may be, in some cases, beneficial to the host organism.(1,5) This research indicates that the distinction between those two aspects, mutualist and parasite, may be harder to accurately describe than was once thought.